LeyangWen/TokenHSI/README.md

 - You can set hard limit to joints in `tokenhsi/data/assets/mjcf/phys_humanoid_v3.xml` and the box_foot one, normally, it is the y axis that is the main one

 ### 20250722
-- Found bug in reward, it seems that the ergo reward was never used
+- Found bug in reward, it seems that the ergo reward was never used, fix and rerun exp in try4-5 & -4

 ## Goal: Terrain adaptation from modified construction carry